Bart on the Road: Cultural references

+During his visit to the cracker factory as part of the "go to work with your parents day", Milhouse and his father slide down poles like Batman and Robin in the 1960s Batman TV series.
 Bart and his friends use Bart's fake license to see the R-rated 1991 film Naked Lunch, an adaptation of William Burroughs's novel dealing with heroin addiction, homosexuality, and hallucinogens.
-While leaving the theater after viewing the film, Nelson Muntz remarks, "I can think of at least two things wrong with that title."
-The boys also see an Andy Williams concert in Branson, Missouri, and the marquee advertising it outside reads "Wow, he's still got it – Look magazine", with Look having been out of business for 25 years when the episode first aired.
-On the road, the boys pick up a hitchhiker, who is based on the hitchhiker in the Texas Chainsaw Massacre horror film series.
+While leaving the theater after viewing the film, Nelson Muntz muses, "I can think of at least two things wrong with that title".
 Principal Skinner books a vacation with AmeriWestica, a parody of America West Airlines.
+The boys also see an Andy Williams concert in Branson, Missouri, and the marquee advertising it outside reads "Wow!
+He's still got it – Look magazine", with Look having been out of business for 25 years when the episode first aired.
+On the road, the boys pick up a hitchhiker, who is based on the hitchhiker in The Texas Chain Saw Massacre.
 "Radar Love" by Dutch rock band Golden Earring is also heard.
+Bart says of Branson: "My dad says it's like Las Vegas if it were run by Ned Flanders."